The Girl behind the Mirror

 So many freckles, she thought.
 Why can’t I have as many on the left as I do on the right?
 I look so unbalanced.

 She looked again at the mirror and thought again about the reflection having everything on the opposite side.
-The reflection looked so normal to her.
+The reflection seemed so normal to her.

-I guess that’s because I only see a reflection of myself normally in all mirrors, never my real self, she thought.
+I guess that’s because I always only see a reflection of myself in all mirrors, never my real self, she thought.

 She leaned in closer to the mirror.
 She reached out both hands towards the surface of the mirror and put her palms against the glass.
 It was funny.
 It didn’t feel like glass.
 It felt more like – someone’s hands!

 Lucy screamed.
 Without thinking, her hands went through the mirror and grabbed the wrists of her reflection in automatic response.
 She jerked back in shock, still holding on and fell back.
-She was terrified when she realised that as she fell back she had pulled her entire reflection out of the mirror by the arms.
-As she fell backwards and landed on the floor, her reflection tumbled over the desk and landed on top of her with a huge shriek.
+She was terrified when she realised while falling backwards that she had pulled her entire reflection out of the mirror by the arms.
+As she fell and landed on the floor, her reflection tumbled over the desk and landed on top of her with a tremendous shriek.

 “What’s going on?” screamed her reflection.
 “What just happened to me?”